Diagnosis & Tests

 - Do you leak when you cough, laugh, or sneeze?

-- Do you have trouble emptying your bladder?
+- Do you have other problems urinating, such as trouble starting your stream or emptying your bladder?

 - Have you noticed blood in your urine?